sachagavino/nmgc-2.0/docs/source/inputoutput.rst

 * ``preliminary test``:

-    Set this to 1 if you want to perform an preliminary test before your simulation.
+    Set this parameter to 1 if you want to perform a preliminary test before your simulation starts.
 In case you are running many simulations we recommand that you set this switch to 0.

 * ``is_structure_evolution``: